polettix/ETOOBUSY/_posts/2020-01-12-kubernetes-operator.md

-are extensions of the Kubernetes API, which usually address two different halves, i.e. defining how the API is extended (in terms of endpoints) and what actions should be done to ensure that the new resources follow the same principles of *declarative behavior* as all built-in resources.
+are extensions of the Kubernetes API, which usually address two different halves, i.e. defining how the API is extended (in terms of endpoints) and what actions should be done to ensure that the new resources follow the same principles of *declaration-based behavior* as all built-in resources.

 ## So... packing applications?
 Again?